nextest-rs/nextest/site/src/book/partitioning.md

 Hashed sharding is specified with `--partition hash:m/n`, where m and n are both integers, and 1 ≤ m ≤ n.
 Specifying this operator means "run tests in hashed bucket m of n".

-The hash is completely deterministic, and is based on a combination of the binary and test names.
+The main benefit of hashed sharding is that it is completely deterministic (the hash is based on a combination of the binary and test names).
+Unlike with counted partitioning, adding or removing tests, or changing test filters, will never cause a test to fall into a different bucket.
 The hash algorithm is guaranteed never to change within a nextest version series.

 For sufficiently large numbers of tests, hashed sharding produces roughly the same number of tests per bucket.
 However, smaller test runs may result in an uneven distribution.